CDRT/mk_blog/docs/posts/intel_ppm_deploy.md

 title: Deploying the Intel Processor Power Management Package
 ---

 The Intel Processor Power Management (PPM) package is now available on the Lenovo support site.
 This will install a provisioning package on a supported system to tune power mode settings across AC/DC (Best Power Efficiency, Balanced, Best Performance).
+These power settings can help avoid running the system at higher temperatures which could throttle the CPU.

 This article covers how to deploy the package using Microsoft Intune.

 <!-- more -->